EwenG/replique.el/README.md

 # Replique

 An emacs mode for [Replique](https://github.com/EwenG/replique).
-Replique is a development environment for Clojure and Clojurescript implemented as a leiningen plugin.
+Replique is a development environment for Clojure and Clojurescript.
+Replique relies on the Clojure [command line tools](https://clojure.org/guides/deps_and_cli) for starting REPLs.

 ## Installation